-- Exchange student orientation will be August 24 through August 28.
-Students should arrive no later than August 23.
-Click here for the schedule.
+- Undergraduate student orientation will be August 21 through August 27.
+Students should arrive no later than August 20.
+The schedule will be available soon.

-- Graduate student orientation will be Friday, September 23 (classes start on September 26).
-Students should arrive no later than September 22 to get settled and rest before classes start.
-Click here for the schedule.
+- Graduate student orientation will be Thursday, September 21 (classes start on September 25).
+Students should arrive no later than September 20.
+The schedule will be available soon.